Arthritis of the big toe (Hallux Rigidus)

 When will my bandages be removed?

-Your bandaging will be removed at your two week appointment and your dressings changed.
+Your bandages will be removed at your two week clinic appointment and your dressings changed.

 When can I stop wearing my surgical shoe?

-If you have had a joint replacement, the surgical shoe can be removed at your two week appointment and you can start to wear a normal comfortable shoe instead (often a size up from your normal size).
+If you had joint replacement surgery, the surgical shoe can be removed at your two week appointment.
+You can start to wear a normal comfortable shoe instead (often a size up from your normal size).

 If you had fusion surgery, you will need to keep wearing the surgical shoe when you put weight on your toe for approximately five to six weeks.